Dallas Probate Lawyers

 Considering the potential complexities involved in probate matters, individuals will often seek out a probate attorney who has the knowledge and experience necessary to resolve all probate matters swiftly and efficiently.
 The Dallas probate attorneys at Garza Law Firm have spent years helping countless clients sort through probate matters in an effort to provide reliable guidance and legal counsel during this very sensitive and emotional time.
 If you or a loved one is facing probate, it's important to understand the process and how an experienced attorney can help.

 Generally speaking, the process of probate is designed to prevent situations of fraud after someone has died.
-Probate acts as a way of freezing the estate until a judge can determine the validity of a will and that all relevant people have been notified.
+Probate in Dallas acts as a way of freezing the estate until a judge can determine the validity of a will and that all relevant people have been notified.
 The judge will also ensure that all of the property in the estate has been both identified and appraised so that the executor can pay off all creditors and taxes left on the estate.
-Once that has been taken care of, the court will issue an official order mandating that the remaining property is distributed before closing the estate.
+Once that has been taken care of, the Dallas court will issue an official order mandating that the remaining property is distributed before closing the estate.

 Do All Estates go through Probate?